Hutu: Post-colonial history

 The Belgian-sponsored Tutsi monarchy survived until 1959 when Kigeli V was exiled from the colony (then called Ruanda-Urundi).
 In Burundi, Tutsis, who are the minority, maintained control of the government and military.
 In Rwanda, the political power was transferred from the minority Tutsi to the majority Hutu.

-In Rwanda, this led to the "Social revolution" and Hutu violence against Tutsis.
-Tens of thousands of Tutsis were killed, and many others fled to neighboring countries, such as Burundi, Uganda, and expanding the Banyamulenge Tutsi ethnic group in the South Kivu region of the Belgian Congo.
+In Rwanda, this led to the "Social revolution" and Hutu and Tutsis conflicts.
+Tens of thousands of Tutsis were killed, and many others fled to neighboring countries, such as Burundi, Uganda, and forming the Banyamulenge Tutsi ethnic group in the South Kivu region of the Belgian Congo.
 Later, exiled Tutsis from Burundi invaded Rwanda, prompting Rwanda to close its border to Burundi.

 In Burundi, a campaign of genocide was conducted against the Hutu population in 1972, and an estimated 100,000 Hutus died.
 In 1993, Burundi's first democratically elected president, Melchior Ndadaye, who was Hutu, was believed to be assassinated by Tutsi officers, as was the person constitutionally entitled to succeed him.
 This sparked a counter-genocide in Burundi between Hutu political structures and the Tutsi military, in which an estimated 500,000 Burundians died.
 There were many mass killings of Tutsis and moderate Hutus; these events were deemed to be a genocide by the United Nations International Commission of Inquiry for Burundi.

 While Tutsis remained in control of Burundi, the conflict resulted in genocide in Rwanda as well.
-A Tutsi rebel group, the Rwandan Patriotic Front, invaded Rwanda from Uganda, which started a civil war against Rwanda's Hutu government in 1990.
-A peace agreement was signed, but violence erupted again, culminating in the Rwandan genocide of 1994, when Hutu extremists killed an estimated 800,000 Rwandans, mostly Tutsis.
+A Tutsi rebel group, the Rwandan Patriotic Front, came back to Rwanda (their country of origin) from Uganda, which started hatred against the Tutsi people in 1990.
+A peace agreement was signed, but violence erupted again, culminating in the Rwandan genocide of 1994, when Hutu extremists killed an estimated 1,000,000 Rwandan Tutsis.

 About 30% of the Twa pygmy population of Rwanda were also killed by the Hutu extremists.
 At the same time, the Rwandan Patriotic Front took control of the country and is still the ruling party as of 2020.
 Burundi is also currently governed by a former rebel group, the Hutu CNDD–FDD.